-Rocky Mountain Cancer Centers in Colorado Springs offers the Paxman Scalp Cooling System to help prevent chemotherapy-induced hair loss
+Rocky Mountain Breast Specialists in Colorado Springs offers the Paxman Scalp Cooling System to help prevent chemotherapy-induced hair loss

 Chelle Wells, 35, was in the shower at her home in Monte Vista, Colorado, in early December 2019 when she felt a lump near the nipple on her right breast.